 A number of tests may be suggested by your doctor during the course of your pregnancy.
 Some of the tests are done on a regular basis and recommended for all pregnant women, while others may be suggested based on individual factors such as the age of mother, medical history of parents or risk of genetic abnormalities.
 The Alpha-Fetoprotein Test is useful for identifying the presence or absence of a good number of fetal abnormalities.

 This is a blood test that tests for Alpha-Fetoprotein (AFP) level in the mother.
-AFP is made by the liver of your unborn baby and the amount of this substance present in your blood indicates whether or not your baby is at risk of health issues such as spina bifida and anencephaly.
+AFP is made by the liver of your unborn baby, and the amount of this substance present in your blood indicates whether or not your baby is at risk of health issues such as spina bifida (a birth defect in which a developing baby’s spinal cord fails to develop), and anencephaly (a defect in the formation of a baby’s neural tube during development).
 It is usually conducted in the second trimester of pregnancy as part of the triple screen or quad screen.

 An AFP test helps your doctor decide if further tests or screenings are required during your pregnancy.
 This test is almost accurate when done between 16 and 18 weeks of your pregnancy and looks primarily for birth defects in your unborn child.
 Some reasons why you might be asked to get an AFP test are: